wlong799/VOOGASalad/src/network/README.md

 ## How to

-In INetworkConfig, update the `PROD_SERVER_NAME` to the hostname of the machine on which you would like to deploy your server.
-You could also change `SERVER_PORT` to any available port > 1024 if you like.
+In `devConfig.properties` and `prodConfig.properties`, update the server name to to the hostname of the machine on which you would like to deploy your server, and server port to the port number (>1024) that your server listens on.

 To start the server, run ServerMain.java.